|Exterior Color:||Basalt Black Metallic|

 Finished in Basalt Black over Terracotta with only 3,357 original miles.
-This is one rare super car.
+This Porsche is one of the rarest Super Cars.

 The development of the Carrera GT can be traced back to the 911 GT1 and LMP1-98racing cars.
 Due in part to the FIA and ACO rule changes in 1998, both designs had ended.
 Porsche at the time had planned on a new Le Mans prototype for 1999.
 The car was initially intended to use a turbocharged flat six but was later redesigned to use a new V10 engine, pushing the project back to planned completion in 2000.
 The V10 was a unit secretly built by Porsche for the Footwork Formula One team in 1992 but later shelved.
 The engine was resurrected for the Le Mans prototype and increased in size to 5.7 liters.
 The project was canceled after two days of testing for the first car, in mid-1999, mostly due to Porsche's wish to build the Cayenne SUV with involvement from Volkswagen and Audi, thus requiring engineering expertise to be pulled from the motorsports division.
 It was also speculated that VW-Audi chairman Ferdinand Pich wanted Audi's new Le Mans Prototype, the Audi R8 not to face competition from Porsche in 2004.